ToshihiroIguchi/gaglm/README.md

 ### Examples
 We explain the usage of `gaglm` function specifically using `attitude`.
 Like the `glm` function, write an expression in `formula` form and specify data.frame for `data`.
+The objective variable is  `rating ` and the explanatory variable is all other items.

     result <- gaglm(rating ~ complaints+ privileges +learning +raises+ critical+ advance, data = attitude)